Adrian-Benavente/grill/README.md

 in both axes; `stretch` is the default value if you skip this class.

-- **align-content**: `-start`, `-center`, `-end`, `-space-around`, `-space-between` or `-space-evenly` specifies how the content inside the grid will be aligned  in the block axis; `stretch` is the default value if you skip this class.
+- **align-content**: `-start`, `-center`, `-end`, `-space-around`, `-space-between` or `-space-evenly` specifies how the content inside the grid will be aligned  in the block axis; `-stretch` is the default value if you skip this class.

 - **justify-content**: `-start`, `-center`, `-end`, `-space-around`, `-space-between` or `-space-evenly` specifies how the content inside the grid will be aligned in the inline axis; `stretch` is the default value if you skip this class.

-- **place-content**: `-start`, `-center`, `-end`, `-space-around`, `-space-between` or `-space-evenly` specifies how the content inside the grid will be aligned in both axes; `stretch` is the default value if you skip this class.
+- **place-content**: `-start`, `-center`, `-end`, `-space-around`, `-space-between` or `-space-evenly` specifies how the content inside the grid will be aligned in both axes; `-stretch` is the default value if you skip this class.

 - **align-self**: `-start`, `-center` or `-end`, specifies how a single element within a grid cell will be aligned in the block axis; `stretch` is the default value if you skip this class.